Choudhry18/RealEstate_dashboard/DOC.md

 This targeted approach ensures the LLM receives the most relevant context while minimizing token usage.

 ### 3. Specialized Prompts

+The system uses four specialized prompts engineered for different question types and model used is (`gpt-4o`) by OpenAI:

 ``` javascript